ethanselzer/react-image-magnify/README.md

 ```
 If your default browser does not start automatically, open a new browser window and go to localhost:3000

+Navigate to /touch/fluid or /pointer/fluid for fluid width examples.
-Navigate to /touch for an example of the touch specific version.
+Navigate to /touch for fixed width.

 ## Development